kshedden/case_studies/methods/multivariate.md

-Much of classical multivariate analysis is based on the [covariance matrix](https://en.wikipedia.org/wiki/Covariance_matrix) of a collection of variables.
+Much of classical multivariate analysis is based on the [covariance matrix](https://en.wikipedia.org/wiki/Covariance_matrix) of several variables.
 The most common way to estimate this matrix is the
 [sample covariance matrix](https://en.wikipedia.org/wiki/Estimation_of_covariance_matrices),
-which (but for a minor scaling difference) coincides with the maximum likelihood estimate for Gaussian data (note however that the data do not need to follow a Gaussian distribution for the covariance matrix to be informative).
+which (but for a minor scaling difference) coincides with the maximum likelihood estimate for Gaussian data (note however that the data do not need to follow a Gaussian distribution for the sample covariance matrix to be informative).
 The sample covariance matrix has some desirable properties including being unbiased and elementwise consistent.
 However for larger dimensions or smaller sample sizes, the sample covariance matrix can perform poorly.
 Also, the sample covariance